 Pasikudah is known to have one of the most extended stretches of shallow reef coastline in the world.
-In some parts of the lagoon, you can walk kilometres into the sea because the water is only a few inches deep.
+You can walk kilometres into the sea in some parts of the lagoon because the water is only a few inches deep.
 The current is comparatively weak as opposed to the rest of the coast of Sri Lanka.

 Fishing has been the local’s traditional activity for many years.
 It was once a budding holiday village, but The Sri Lankan Civil War prompted tourists to avoid the area.
 The conflict began on 23 July 1983 as an insurgency against the government by the Liberation Tigers of Tamil Eelam.
 This group are also known as the LTTE or the Tamil Tigers.
 Their ambition was to create an independent Tamil state called Tamil Eelam in the north and the east of Sri Lanka.
 The 26-year campaign ended in May 2009 when the Sri Lankan military defeated the Tamil Tigers.

 During the conflict, the region also suffered the devasting effects of the 2004 Indian Ocean tsunami.